CreativeMasterBonin/thingmajigs/downloads/aboutthis.md

 - thingamajigs 1.6.0 - 1.6.1 => 1.19.4
 - thingamajigs 1.6.2 => 1.20

+Soft Releases:
+The are versions which have completed or otherwise almost complete features but not all update features have been polished or added that are planned.
+Use these for testing purposes if you wish.

 About Test Versions and Other Misc.
 Versions:
 These versions of the mod are from internal development.
 They contain broken features or bugs that don't allow the mod to function properly.
 Use them at your own risk.